 Corporations Appear to Be Giving Hacker Gangs Exactly What They Want

 Experiencing a ransomware attack can be traumatic.
-Imagine you begin a normal workday, and within the next hour, your company’s entire network is shut down.
+Imagine you begin a normal workday, and your company’s entire network is shut down within the next hour.
 Your business comes to a screeching halt as you start hemorrhaging money with every passing second.
 Suddenly, a message materializes on your computer screen.
-It’s a hacker telling you that your system will be useless unless you fork over a nauseating amount of money.
+It’s a hacker telling you your system will be useless unless you fork over a nauseating amount of money.

-It can be tempting to pay off the cybercriminals and get back to normal life.
+Paying off the cybercriminals and returning to normal life can be tempting.
 But there’s a reason the FBI recommends against paying hackers.
 Unfortunately, some corporations have ignored that advice this year, and hackers reap all of the benefits.

-That may be part of why the Department of Homeland Security (DHS) just issued new mandatory rules regarding cyberattacks.
+That may be part of why the Department of Homeland Security (DHS) issued new mandatory cyberattack rules.

 Hacker Gangs ‘Phoenix’ and ‘DarkSide’ Make Off Like Bandits